L3v0V3ls0/MicrocopAssignment/README.md

 Added for easy api testing.

 ### SqlLite
 I was deciding between Sql server and Sqlite.
 Sql server is my go-to DB but being that this is a test assignment Sqlite seemd like a better idea because of easier depoloyment of the person testing my application and it seemed like a interesting tech to try.
-For real production CRUD app it is not a real candidate because of only supporting one conncurent write operation which locks the DB. the db is located in /data and the test db is included in the codebase.
+For real production CRUD api it is not a real candidate because of only supporting one conncurent write operation which locks the DB. the db is located in /data and the test db is included in the codebase.

 ### Dapper
 I was deciding between EF and dapper.
-Each has its own advantages, here i chose dapper because it is simpler and i wanted to refresh my knowledge of it.
+Each has its own advantages, here i chose dapper because it is simpler and I wanted to refresh my knowledge of it.
+Also with this being a small app it also reduces the need of having an additional layer of models for data access and either mapping them manually or using some mapper library to mapp them to BL models.

 ### BCrypt
 Used for hashing and verifying user passwords.
 It generates a unique salt for the passwords so it saves me from saving the salts in User table in DB.